Welcome to SCOPH!

-One Health: With the IVSA, students are tackling human and animal health, and are finding doors to collaboration by organizing workshops at the national/international, and by tackling overlapping topics such as food safety, zoonotic diseases and antimicrobial resistance.
+One Health: With the IVSA, students are tackling human and animal health, and are finding doors to collaboration by organizing workshops at the national/international, and by tackling overlapping topics such as food safety, zoonotic diseases, and antimicrobial resistance.

-Program on NCDs and Healthy Lifestyles: This program was adopted in the March Meeting 2015.
+Program on NCDs and Healthy Lifestyles: This program was adopted at the March Meeting 2015.
 It englobes the different activities and interventions being conducted by NMOs, from campaigns to peer education sessions, making sure that to keep a great impact on the target groups and to keep track on the dynamic and evaluation of the NMOs in this field.

 Climate Change and Health: IFMSA demands more considerations for health in the climate talks, and its advocacy work has been successfully recognized by the WHO and the UNFCCC.
 IFMSA is also dedicated to building capacity at the international level, by organizing several workshops and worldwide campaigns.

-We invite you to have a look at our SCOPH most relevant documents that are from internal and external resources, such as Publications, preparations and follow-up from IFMSA meetings, internal regulations, and much more!
+We invite you to have a look at our SCOPH most relevant documents that are from internal and external resources, such as Publications, preparations, and follow-up from IFMSA meetings, internal regulations, and much more!
 Click here

 Related Policy Statements